mlyzy/GREClue/README.md

 ## Folder Structure
 Here we list the descriptions of the folders.
 ```
- ├── Dataset: data used to train and test
  ├── FSG: the code of FSG
      ├──FSG/Defects4J-Multifault: the code of generating Failure Semantic Graphs for a Java programs in Defects4J-Multifault
      ├──FSG/SIR: the code of generating Failure Semantic Graphs for a C programs in SIR
- ├── Entropy_based_cluster: the code of Entropy-based cluster
+ ├── Entropy_based_clustering: the code of Entropy-based cluster
  ├── K-medoids: the code of K-medoids
 ```
 ## Requirements